 We took every chance we had to watch sunrises and sunsets from this amazing lounge area, which offers near-360 degree views over Bologna.
 Imagine enjoying a glass of wine here after a long day wandering the city.
 It doesn’t get much better than that!

-If you can’t manage to get a room at Hotel Touring, there are some charming Airbnbs throughout Bologna where you can immerse yourself in the local lifestyle.
+If you can’t manage to get a room at Hotel Touring, there are some charming apartment-style accommodations throughout Bologna where you can immerse yourself in the local lifestyle.

 3 Days in Bologna Itinerary